thiagooak/onboarding-software-engineers/src/product.md

-# Onboarding as a product
+# Onboarding is a product

+A product delivers value by solving problems.

+Onboarding delivers value to new hires by giving them a clear path to go from outsider to insider.
+It delivers value to the team by preparing the new hire to contribute while minimizing negative impact.

 *Treat engineering onboarding like a product, use metrics, user research, and iteration to improve.*